kimlimjustin/xplorer/README.md

 2. Clone the project to your local system using this command

+3. Follow [this guide](https://tauri.studio/en/docs/getting-started/intro/#setting-up-your-environment) to set up Tauri environment

 ```sh
 $ git clone https://github.com/<your_github_username>/xplorer.git
 ```

-3. Change directory to the root directory of this project
+4. Change directory to the root directory of this project

 ```sh
 $ cd xplorer
 ```

-4. Install all dependencies using [`yarn`](https://yarnpkg.com/)
+5. Install all dependencies using [`yarn`](https://yarnpkg.com/)

 ```sh
 $ yarn install
 ```

-5. Run the project in development mode
+6. Run the project in development mode.
+Please note that it might takes some times for Cargo to install dependencies for the first run.

 ```sh
 $ yarn dev